LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

 - The `token2class
   <https://lingpyxrotwang.readthedocs.io/en/latest/reference/lingpy.sequence.html#lingpy.sequence.sound_classes.token2class>`_
-  function from the lingpy library will be used to identify whether an IPA character is a vowel or a consonant
+  function from the lingpy library will be used to identify whether an IPA character is a vowel or a consonant.
 - The classes from the `pylexibank <https://pypi.org/project/pylexibank/>`_ library are all related to specifying the output format.
 Dataset, for example loads the default data format, Lexeme will be used to customise it,